rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 - vlan 41 IoT 192.168.41.0/24
 - Ubuntu workstation NIC - `eno1`

-A Cisco switch is connected to `eno1` on port Gi1/0/6.
+Interface `eno1` is connected to a Cisco switch on port Gi1/0/6.
 The port has the following configuration:

 ```bash linenums='1' hl_lines='1'
 interface GigabitEthernet1/0/6